dlsun/ds-seminar/README.md

 The theme of the readings for Spring 2021 is **the future**.

+### Week 6

+One of the things missing from our Data Science discussions in DATA NNN coursework and beyond are recommender systems and recommendation engines.
+This is in part because quite a bit of methodology that goes into recommendation engines comes from classification, regression and clustering.
+But this is also somewhat unfortunate, because there are issues that are specific to recommender engines that get ignored.
+This week you are reading two surveys on recommender systems.

+* [Recommender Systems Survey (Bobadilla et. al, 2013)](https://doi.org/10.1016/j.knosys.2013.03.012) [local copy here](http://www.csc.calpoly.edu/~dekhtyar/ds/RecSys-Survey.pdf) The first survey is a general recommendation systems survey.
+It is somewhat old for "future" being the general theme, but this is the most recent general survey that looked appropriate to me.
+* [Deep Learning based Recommender System: A Survey and New Perspectives (Zhang et. al, 2018)] (https://arxiv.org/pdf/1707.07435.pdf)  [local copy here] (http://www.csc.calpoly.edu/~dekhtyar/ds/RecSys-DeepLearning-Survey.pdf).
+This is a newer and more in-depth technical survey documenting how deep learning techniques are used in the guts of the recommender engines.

+**How to read these?** The first survey is broad and not overly technical.
+Read fully.
+This will give you the background and the set up for reading the second paper.
+The second paper has a lot of technical content.
+This may be useful for you in the future, should you be tasked with building a recommendation system.
+In the meantime, you can internalize the methodology that is being discussed, but do not have to get too deep into the math.

 ### Week 5
 A paper discussing claims of p-hacking in clinical trials.
 Do you believe the authors claims that p-hacking is (for the most part) not a problem when linking trials across phases?
 In reference to COVID-19 vaccinations and the recent problems with Johnson and Johnson's vaccine, do you have any questions or concerns you wish the companies would address?
 From a data science perspective, do companies need to do anything different in the future?